nostream/sdcamp/README.md

 the Creative Commons Attribution-Non Commercial-Share Alike 3.0 license.
 I hope you enjoy it, I hope it helps you learn better software development.

-Please check BUILD.md for how to making ebooks and pdf by yourself.
+Please check BUILD.md for how to making ebooks and pdf by yourself, it is reused from [Pro Git](http://github.com/progit/progit) with more detail instruction.

 #Errata#